dcigic92/pp3-battleship-game/README.md

 ***[Live version](https://dcigic92-pp3-battleship-game-e0f029a41560.herokuapp.com/)*** created by **Dino Cigic**.

+## Deployment

+This project was deployed on Heroku.

+- Steps for deployment:
+    - Create a new Heroku app.
+    - In Heroku's settings add config var (key PORT, value 8000).
+    - Set the buildbacks to Python and NodeJS in that order.
+    - Link the Heroku app to the Github repository.
+    - Click on deploy.

 ## Credits

 ### Code

-- A lot of python code learned on [W3Schools](https://www.w3schools.com/).
+- A lot of python code learned on [W3Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/).
 - ACII art title taken from [patorjk](https://patorjk.com/software/taag/#p=display&f=Stforek&t=BATTLESHIP%20GAME).

 ## Acknowledgements